dotnet/docs-maui/docs/android/emulator/troubleshooting.md

     CustomProperties :
     ```

-If Hyper-V and/or HypervisorPlatform are not enabled, use the following PowerShell commands to enable them:
+If Hyper-V or HypervisorPlatform aren't enabled, use the following PowerShell commands to enable them:

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All